-December 2012: David Keifer (M. Jarrold Lab), Andy Johnson (Carlson Lab) and Anna Weber (Baker Lab) have been selected to receive the QCB graduate fellowship.These fellowships become effective January 1, 2013 for a two-year period.
+December 2012: David Keifer (M. Jarrold Lab), Andy Johnson (Carlson Lab) and Anna Weber (Baker Lab) have been selected to receive the QCB graduate fellowship.These fellowships are effective January 1, 2013 for a one-year period with a second year of support possible.
 Congratulations David, Andy and Anna!

-QCB faculty and students enjoy access to a remarkable collection of sophisticated instrumentation including a state-of-the-art nanofabrication and characterization facility, a 300 keV cryo-transmission electron microscope, 800 and 600 MHz NMR spectrometers with cryoprobe systems and a modern x-ray crystallography core equipped with a sample preparation robot.
+QCB TP preceptors and students enjoy access to a remarkable collection of sophisticated instrumentation including a state-of-the-art nanofabrication and characterization facility, a 300 keV cryo-transmission electron microscope, 800 and 600 MHz NMR spectrometers with cryoprobe systems and a modern x-ray crystallography core equipped with a sample preparation robot.
 In addition, the Light Microscopy and Imaging Center houses a super-resolution DeltaVision|OMX light microscope, one of the few sited in the country.

-Indiana University and QCB annually host a symposium in honor of August "Gus" Watanabe, a renowned physician, researcher and professor who led research and development at Eli Lilly and Company for nearly a decade, and who was a pioneer in the study of the cellular mechanics of the heart.
+Indiana University and QCB TP annually host a research symposium in honor of August "Gus" Watanabe, a renowned physician, researcher and professor who led research and development at Eli Lilly and Company for nearly a decade, and who was a pioneer in the study of the cellular mechanics of the heart.
 Watanabe assumed the role as President of Lilly Research Laboratories in 1994 and under his guidance, Lilly launched 11 important new pharmaceutical products.